 While current navigation benchmarks prioritize task success in simplified settings, they neglect the multidimensional economic constraints essential for the real-world commercialization of autonomous delivery systems.
 We introduce CostNav, an Economic Navigation Benchmark that evaluates physical AI agents through comprehensive economic cost-revenue analysis aligned with real-world business operations.
-By integrating industry-standard data - such as SEC filings and AIS injury reports - with Isaac Sim's detailed collision and cargo dynamics, CostNav transcends simple task completion to accurately evaluate business value in complex, real-world scenarios.
-To our knowledge, CostNav is the first work to quantitatively expose the gap between navigation research metrics and commercial viability, revealing that optimizing for task success on a simplified task fundamentally differs from optimizing for real-world economic deployment.
-Our evaluation of rule-based Nav2 navigation shows that current approaches are not economically viable: the contribution margin is -22.81/run (AMCL) and -12.87/run (GPS), resulting in no break-even point.
+By integrating industry-standard data—such as Securities and Exchange Commission (SEC) filings and Abbreviated Injury Scale (AIS) injury reports—with Isaac Sim's detailed collision and cargo dynamics, CostNav transcends simple task completion to accurately evaluate business value in complex, real-world scenarios.
+To our knowledge, CostNav is the first physics-grounded economic benchmark that uses industry-standard regulatory and financial data to quantitatively expose the gap between navigation research metrics and commercial viability, revealing that optimizing for task success on a simplified task fundamentally differs from optimizing for real-world economic deployment.
+Evaluating seven baselines—two rule-based and five imitation learning—we find that no current method is economically viable, all yielding negative contribution margins.
+The best-performing method, CANVAS (−27.36$/run), equipped with only an RGB camera and GPS, outperforms LiDAR-equipped Nav2 w/ GPS (−35.46$/run).
 We challenge the community to develop navigation policies that achieve economic viability on CostNav.
-We remain method-agnostic, evaluating success solely on the metric of cost rather than the underlying architecture.
+We remain method-agnostic, evaluating success solely on cost rather than the underlying architecture.
 All resources are available at https://github.com/worv-ai/CostNav.

 Traditional navigation benchmarks celebrate high navigation success rates and path efficiency, and people try to improve these metrics.

-But these metrics don't answer the questions that keep entepreneurs awake at night:
+But these metrics don't answer the questions that keep entrepreneurs awake at night:

 Prior benchmarks don't answer these questions.
 CostNav does.